Circle Mirror Transformation: Summary

+Cast

+Production history

 Circle Mirror Transformation premiered Off-Broadway at Playwrights Horizons on 13 October 2009 and closed on 31 January 2010.
 Directed by Sam Gold, the cast featured Reed Birney (Schultz), Tracee Chimo (Lauren), Peter Friedman (James), Deirdre O'Connell (Marty) and Heidi Schreck (Theresa).

 The play received Obie Awards for Best New American Play (sharing it with Baker's The Aliens) Performance, Ensemble and Directing (Sam Gold).

 The play was nominated for the Drama Desk Award, Outstanding Play and Outstanding Director of a Play, and the cast was awarded a special Drama Desk Award, Outstanding Ensemble Performances.

-It received its European premiere in a Royal Court Theatre production at the Rose Lipman Building in Haggerston, London from 5 July to 3 August 2013, directed by James Macdonald and with a cast consisting of Toby Jones (Schultz), Imelda Staunton (Marty), Shannon Tarbet (Lauren), Danny Webb (James) and Fenella Woolgar (Theresa).
+It received its European premiere in a Royal Court Theatre production at the Rose Lipman Building in De Beauvoir Town, London from 5 July to 3 August 2013, directed by James Macdonald and with a cast consisting of Toby Jones (Schultz), Imelda Staunton (Marty), Shannon Tarbet (Lauren), Danny Webb (James) and Fenella Woolgar (Theresa).

 In October 2021, Old Hamptonians Amateur Dramatic Society presented the first amateur production in the UK.